le717/webring/README.md

 1. Follow the Discord documentation for [creating a webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
 1. Get the Discord webhook URL from the configuration and set it as the value for the `DISCORD_WEBHOOK_URL` secret key

+A text file logger for events is always configured.

 ## Required Secrets